“He cares for you,” she stammers. “And you care for him,”

 Aedan touches his cheek, thirsty for a blow like that.

 “You belong to Rome.”
-The Lion pins his forearm to Alon’s chest and spreads the waif’s thighs with his knees.
-“I’m going to use you as Cupid intended,”
+Skipio pins his forearm to Alon’s chest and spreads the waif’s thighs with his knees.
+“I’m going to use you like Jupiter on a lonely day,”

-“You’re not my Owl,” he grunts.
+“You’re not my Owl,” the Roman grunts.
 “But I’ll close my eyes, and you’ll do just fine,”

-“The Owl is here,” Alon cries as the Roman’s cockhead knocks at his door.
+“The Owl is here,” Alon cries as a cockhead knocks at his door.
 “He’s above us, watching,”

-Aedan’s heart swings when those gleaming greens find him.
+Aedan’s heart jumps when those gleaming green eyes find him.

 “Finish him, Skippy-oh!”
-He thrusts out his tongue.
+Aedan speaks Greek and thrusts out his tongue.
 “Or are you too weak?”

 The Lion’s broad smile evokes a rare one from the Owl.